Natalia Gavrilița: Career

 From 2015 to 2019, she was Managing Director of the Global Innovation Fund where she managed a portfolio of 11 innovative projects with a budget of approximately 13.5 million dollars and led the selection, analysis, contracting and managing innovation investment projects for several developing countries in Africa and Asia.
 In 2019, she was Minister of Finance in the Government of Maia Sandu, where she distinguished herself by mobilizing budget support in the amount of about 100 million US dollars, restoring relations and resuming budget support with the IMF and the European Union.
 Within the Government, she elaborated the Solidarity Budget which provided for salary increases for certain categories of employees, aid for the needy, increase of allowances.

-In 2021, she was nominated by the President of the Republic of Moldova as a candidate for the position of Prime Minister of the Republic of Moldova, PSRM-Șor coalition rejected the candidacy of Natalia Gavrilița and the team of ministers.
-According to various news sites, including the Associated Press, she announced her resignation from her position as Prime Minister on February 10, 2023.
+In 2021, she was nominated by the president of the Republic of Moldova as a candidate for the position of Prime Minister of the Republic of Moldova, PSRM-Șor coalition rejected the candidacy of Natalia Gavrilița and the team of ministers.
+According to various news sites, including the Associated Press, she announced her resignation from her position as prime minister on 10 February 2023.

 Premiership

 Following the 2021 Moldovan parliamentary election in July 2021, the Party of Action and Solidarity (PAS) clinched a majority of 63 members in the Parliament of the Republic of Moldova, Natalia Gavrilița being elected as well in the Parliament of the Republic of Moldova on the PAS list.
 On 6 August 2021, Natalia Gavrilița was elected Prime Minister of Moldova.
+On 18 August, she met with Octavian Armașu, governor of the National Bank of Moldova, to exchange views on monetary policy.

 Political views

-She supports Moldova joining the European Union, but not joining NATO.
+She supports Moldova joining the European Union, but not joining NATO or uniting with Romania.

 Personal life

-Gavrilița is married.
+Gavrilița was married to Vladimir Gavrilița, an advisor in the control body of the prime minister, during the time when the premiership was held by Maia Sandu.
+They divorced in June 2021.

 In addition to Romanian, she is also fluent in Russian, English, French, and Spanish.

 Her grandfather, Trifon Catrinescu, fought in the Soviet Army in the Second World War, being decorated with the medal "For the Victory over Germany in the Great Patriotic War 1941–1945".